armysolo/CNC-Keypad-Pendandt-Firmware/README.md

 VCC      PanelDue side port 5V
 GND      PanelDue side port 0V
-GND      LED - Terminal, Rotary Encoder Ground, Mini Switch Middle Terminal, Emergency Stop 5v       Rotary Encoder + Terminal
+GND      LED - Terminal, Rotary Encoder Ground, Mini Switch Middle Terminal, Emergency Stop 5v       Rotary Encoder + Terminal, LED + Terminal-Make sure you use the correct resistor to reduce the votage from the Arduino.
+120-220 ohm should be sufficient.
 A0       Emergency Stop
+A1       NC
 A2       Rotary Encoder Pin A
 A3       Rotary Encoder Pin B
 A4       X Switch Top Lug